elisamcrae/startup/README.md

 This project helped me understand more the purpose behind using nodes to host a website.
 I still do not have a full understanding of nodes but I definitely understand more.
 I also learned how to troubleshoot with VS Code which was helpful.

 SIMON DB: This project was helpful in getting me to understand how connecting to MongoDB works, as well as the importance of keeping the keys hidden.
 I feel like I have more of a handle on MongoDB after looking over and deploying this code.

+SIMON LOGIN: I really like how we are learning not just how to collect passwords but how to keep them secure as well.
+I am still a little confused as to the role of cookies in password collection and recollection.
+However, I understand more why we need to include secure, HTTPOnly, and sameSite.